 The FCA rules are clear that ” Where there is a dispute as to the identity of the borrower or hirer or as to the amount of the debt, it is for the firm (and not the customer) to establish, as the case may be, that the customer is the correct person in relation to the debt or that the amount is the correct amount owed under the agreement.”

 I do not owe this money.
 You have failed to produce any evidence that I do.
-If you do not cease to contact me about this debt I shall be complaining to the Ombudsman.
+If you continue to contact me about this debt, I shall complain to the Ombudsman.

 [Please also delete the incorrect entries from my credit records.]